microsoft/playwright/packages/playwright-core/bin/socks-certs/README.md

-# Certfificates for Socks Proxy
+# Certificates for Socks Proxy

 These certificates are used when client certificates are used with Playwright.
 Playwright then creates a Socks proxy, which sits between